r-muccio/ReservoirCats/README.md

 ![OrderConfirmation](https://user-images.githubusercontent.com/91158694/173390383-ced632ff-b8ef-46cc-84e2-6b09609caa9f.png)

-Upon placing an order, the user is presented with a confrimation page.
+Upon placing an order, the user is presented with a confirmation page.
 A summary of the purchase is provided, along with an order ID generated using UUIDv4.